Third Generation Engine

 - Streaming serialization

 The potential applications for this synergy are limitless: developers can now integrate RaptorXML functionality into any application for the Microsoft platform.
-For instance, the .NET API makes it possible to build Excel plugins to generate XBRL directly from data in Excel, offering a powerful alternative to existing tagging-based solutions.
+For instance, the .NET API makes it possible to build Excel plugins or add-ins to generate XBRL directly from data in Excel, offering a powerful alternative to existing tagging-based solutions.

 Read about an example plug-in we've created below.